 2.1.1 Geology and Soils

 The Burrishoole catchment (~100 km2) is a topographic basin, that has been carved into the Nephin Beg mountain range over successive ice-ages and comprises twenty-one lakes of sizes ranging from 0.04 ha to 395 ha and approximately 143 kilometres of interconnecting rivers and streams (53º 55’ N 9º 55’ W).
-Late Precambrian metamorphic rocks and smaller areas of Palaeozoic sandstone and limestone characterise the geology of the catchment (Parker 1977; Long et al., 1992).
+Late Precambrian metamorphic rocks and smaller areas of Palaeozoic sandstone and limestone characterise the geology of the catchment (Long et al., 1992; Parker 1977).
 Rivers and streams on the western side of the catchment (Glenamong) are generally more acidic, with low buffering capacity (alkalinities in the order of -2.7 to 7.5 mg L-1 CaCO3, (Marine Institute, unpublished data) and low aquatic production.
 Rivers draining the east of the catchment (Black and Srahrevagh) are nearer circumneutral with alkalinities in the order of 15 - 20 mg L-1 CaCO3, with consequently higher aquatic productivity.
 There are also significant till subsoil-deposits throughout the catchment comprising unconsolidated material of lithology reflecting that of its underlying parent bedrock (Kiely et al., 1974).
 The overlying soils are predominantly poorly-drained gleys and peaty podsols, with alluvial soils on the valley floors and blanket peatlands covering upland slopes (May and Place, 2005).
-Land cover in the catchment comprises 52% blanket peat, 15% forestry, with the remaining 33% being made up of discrete parcels of transitional woodland and scrub, natural grasslands and agricultural land (CORINE, 2012) (Co-ORdinated INformation on the Environment).
+Land cover in the catchment comprises 52% blanket peat, 15% forestry, with the remaining 33% being made up of discrete parcels of transitional woodland and scrub, natural grasslands and agricultural land (CORINE, 2012).
 Much of the peatland area is commonage, and is used for sheep grazing (Weir, 1996).
 Vegetation cover on the blanket peats is characterised by Calluna vulgaris, Molinia caerulea, Schoenus nigricans and Scirpus caespitosus (O’Sullivan, 1993).

 2.1.2 Climate

 The Burrishoole catchment is located close to the northwest coast of Ireland and experiences a temperate, oceanic climate with mild winters and relatively cool summers.
 A meteorological station (Newport) has been in operation in the catchment on the shores of Lough Feeagh since 1958.
 Long-term average annual precipitation at this station (1960–2014) was 1564 mm.
 Average daily rainfall for the same period was 4.3 mm (± 6.2 mm SD), and 75% of days had some measurable rainfall (de Eyto et al., 2016).
 The total annual precipitation at Newport between 2010 and 2016 ranged from a minimum of 1316 mm year-1 (2013) to a maximum of 2020 mm year-1 (2015), with an average of 1636 mm year-1.
-It is also important to note that spatially, rainfall levels varied spatially across the catchment over the study years from an annual average of 2623 mm year-1 (±386 mm year-1 SD), recorded at an automatic rain gauge in the northwest of the catchment (Namaroon) to 1508 mm year-1 (±158 mm year-1 SD) at the south of the catchment (Millrace rain guage) (MI unpublished data).
+It is also important to note that rainfall levels varied spatially across the catchment over the study years from an annual average of 2623 mm year-1 (±386 mm year-1 SD), recorded at an automatic rain gauge in the northwest of the catchment to 1508 mm year-1 (±158 mm year-1 SD) at the south of the catchment (MI unpublished data).
 Seasons were defined as follows in the current study: winter = December, January and February; spring = March, April and May; summer = June July and August; autumn = September, October and November.
 Maximum summer temperatures in the Burrishoole catchment rarely exceed 20°C, while minimum winter temperatures are usually between 2°C and 4°C (Marine Institute unpublished data).
 The average annual air temperature at Newport meteorological station from 2010 to 2016 was 10.1oC.

 2.1.3 Catchment characteristics